cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 At some point during the checkout process on your website or application (but **before a payment has happened**), you provide the passholder a way to enter their UiTPAS number if they have one.

-### 4. Determine possible UiTPAS tariffs
+### 4. Determine available UiTPAS tariffs

-Using the event id, the UiTPAS number and the regular price of your event, you can [request possible UiTPAS tariffs](/reference/UiTPAS.v2.json/paths/~1tariffs/get).
+Using the event id, the UiTPAS number and the regular price of your event, you can [request available UiTPAS tariffs](/reference/UiTPAS.v2.json/paths/~1tariffs/get).

 Example request: